 "Oh, thank you Lady Clair!" she held it in her hand preciously.

 "Hehe don't worry my dear, but you should know something."
 Serious for a moment, she walked to a chair next to the ladder and gave a heavy sigh.
-"I have a gift, now I'm nowhere near as powerful as you mages are in the guild, but I know one thing about that book came to shore."
+"I have a gift, now I'm nowhere near as powerful as you mages are in the guild, but I know one thing about that book that had come to shore."
 Clair's gaze met Lucy eyes.

 "The one that had the creature that terrorized the village," Lucy added.

 "Yes, the very one my dear.
 It's always a bad omen when something washes on shore like that."
 She rocked in the chair steadily, her eyes half-closed as if remembering something from the past.
 "When the child born of dark reaches the light, that is when destruction starts." she stated with an air of depression.

 Lucy, startled at that declaration, asked, "What do you mean, Lady Clair?"